Iceland Travel - FAQ

 And despite the icy name, it doesn't snow as much in Iceland as you may think, especially in Reykjavik where there is usually little snow to be seen, even in winter.
 However, there is more snow in the winter in the north and east of Iceland and the West Fjords.

-The biggest factor in Icelandic weather is its unpredictability as you never know what is going to happen next.
+The biggest factor in Icelandic weather is its unpredictability as you never know what is going to happen next, especially in remote wilderness areas like the interior highlands.
 A beautiful day can suddenly turn windy and rainy (or vice versa), and you might see every type of weather imaginable over a couple of days--especially in late autumn and early spring--so be prepared for anything.

 Average temperatures by month: